hamidriasat/UNet-3-Plus/data_preparation/README.md

 Each image should be a color image with 3 channels and `RGB` color format.
 Each mask is considered as a gray scale image, where each pixel value is the class on which each pixel belongs.

+Congratulations, now you can start training and testing on your new dataset!